Sprong scores go-ahead goal as Red Wings hold off Blue Jackets 5-4

+DETROIT (AP) — Robby Fabbri always seems to bounce back from an injury-related absence.
+Unfortunately, the Detroit Red Wings forward has plenty of experience doing it.

-DETROIT (AP) — Alex DeBrincat and Daniel Sprong scored a little more than two minutes apart late in the second period to give Detroit the lead and the Red Wings beat Columbus 5-4 Saturday, handing the Blue Jackets their fourth straight loss.
+Playing in his second game since a month-long absence due to a lower-body injury, Fabbri scored as the Red Wings beat the Columbus Blue Jackets 5-4 Saturday, handing the Blue Jackets their fourth straight loss.

+Over the course of his NHL career, Fabbri has battled back from four separate knee surgeries.

+“It’s just a mental battle more than physical,” Fabbri said.
+“I’ve done it a few times, so I kind of know where to keep my mind at and then that helps me get my body ready.”

-Robby Fabbri, Lucas Raymond and Jake Walman also scored for Detroit, while Ville Husso made 17 saves.
+Lucas Raymond, Alex DeBrincat, Daniel Sprong and Jake Walman also scored for Detroit while Ville Husso made 17 saves.

 Alex Texier, Adam Fantilli, Sean Kuraly and Patrik Laine had goals for Columbus.
 Spencer Martin stopped 23 shots for the Blue Jackets.